jerhow/AI-medical-image-processor/README.md

     * Extract textual data from images for record-keeping or further processing.
     * Provide a platform for experimenting with and evaluating different AI models on medical imagery.
 * **Educational Tool:** Serving as a comprehensive example of a full-stack .NET application integrated with modern cloud AI services and CI/CD practices.
 * **Versatile AI Platform:** While this initial version focuses on chest X-ray analysis (classification, OCR, and pacemaker detection), the underlying architecture is designed for broader applicability.
 By training new AI models in Azure Custom Vision for different imaging modalities (e.g., MRI, CT scans, dermatology photographs, pathology slides) or for identifying other anomalies and objects, the system can be readily extended to support a wider range of medical image analysis tasks.
-This demonstrates a flexible framework for integrating various AI-driven image interpretations.
+I envisioned this as a flexible framework for integrating various AI-driven image interpretations.

 ## Leveraging Artificial Intelligence